 I am a senior lecturer and associate professor in Water and Environmental Engineering and also study director for the research education at the department of Chemical Engineering.
 My research is about removal of organic micropollutants, for example pharmaceutical residues, in wastewater.
 I have a great interest in research supervision and in writing (in Swedish) of engineers and researchers.
 At CEE, I work with higher education pedagogical education and issues related to postgraduate education.

-I am a senior lecturer working both as an academic developer at CEE and as a teacher at the Department of Computer Science.
+I am a senior lecturer working both as teacher at the Department of Computer Science and as an academic developer at CEE.
+As of October 2022, I also act as Director of CEE.
 I have been working as an academic developer since 1998 and my main interest lays in supporting academics to investigate their practice in a scholarly way, in other words supporting Scholarship of Teaching and Learning (SoTL).
 I am responsible for the programme of pedagogical courses for university teachers at LTH and teach in several courses myself and am a member of the Pedagogical Academy at LTH since 2002.
 Since 2015, I also hold a part-time position as an associate guest professor at the Centre for Excellence in Biology Education (bioCEED) at the University of Bergen.

 I am a lecturer in computer ccience, part time academic developer at CEE, and Excellent Teaching Practitioner/ETP.
 My special interests are within assessment, evaluation, threshold concepts and cognitive processes - with a special focus on how students learn and how active teaching and minimization of stereotypes threats can enhance learning.
 At CEE, I am co-responsible for the course Active Teaching and Learning and at Computer Science, I teach fundamental programming for different programs at LTH.